pythoninchemistry/ch40208/CH40208/comp_chem_methods/geometry_optimisation.md

 $$F = -\frac{\mathrm{d}U}{\mathrm{d}x}$$

-We can therefore think of **gradient descent** as analogous to letting a ball roll &lqduo;downhill&rdquo; on our potential energy surface, until it reaches a minimum.
+We can therefore think of **gradient descent** as analogous to letting a ball roll &ldquo;downhill&rdquo; on our potential energy surface, until it reaches a minimum.

 In general then, we can perform a computational geometry optimisation with the following sequence of steps: